Answers to common ABLE questions, Information to help you get ABLE ready

 For more information, visit the Roadmap to Enrollment.

 At this time, residents of Maine may open an ABLE account at a Bank of Bangor branch.
 The other ABLE plans have a website where an ABLE account can be opened online.
-However, some states allow for a paper application, as requested.
+Some state plans allow for a paper application to be mailed, as requested.

 Contributions